occrp/fasada/README.md

 # ToDo

-This needs to be documented better, both using comments in code, and using this README file, and the one in the `services/etc/nginx` subdirectory.
+ - This needs to be documented better, both using comments in code, and using this README file, and the one in the `services/etc/nginx` subdirectory.
+ - Also, cleanups in the `nginx` config, there is a lot of unnecessary repetition